 — Berenice Abbot in Photography at the Crossroads, 1951

 Before I wrap this part up I want to mention another aspect of the critique which is deeply tied to photography.

-Garry Winogrand, one of my favorite photographers, used to say that photography is a lie since when we capture something with the camera the thing captured lives in a 2d world, within the boundaries of the frame: in other words, it’s an illusion.
+Garry Winogrand, one of my favorite photographers, used to say that a photograph is a lie since when we capture something with the camera the thing captured lives in a 2d world, within the boundaries of the frame: in other words, it’s an illusion.
 We don’t know what happened before or after the shot.
 It’s just a snapshot that happened at a given time.

 A still photograph is the illusion of a literal description of how a camera saw a piece of time and space. […] there’s no way a photograph has to look (beyond being an illusion of a literal description).

 — Garry Winogrand

 Now, the relation between the thing photographed and the thing itself it’s been the reason for long discussions and debates between critics and theorists.
 If we follow Winogrand’s interpretation the photograph renders something different from the thing photographed.
 In fact, it becomes something new entirely.
 But we can’t also deny the strong connection with the thing itself otherwise we have to refuse its documentaristic nature or any factual, empirical proof that a photograph can carry with it.
 The obvious conclusion is that there are different applications and different ways of reading a photograph.
 Winogrand’s approach clearly comes from an artistic standpoint which is what concerns this brief excursus.

 Despite a photograph can be specular to an event it can also carry a meta-value, which is what makes captions necessary or not.
 A photograph of people running in the street doesn’t necessarily have to mean anything in particular, and yet it can convey an artistic value.
 On the other hand, the same photograph with a caption that says “fugitives being chased” has a completely different implication.